10 Accidental Discoveries That Changed the World

 Big Discovery: Concentrated wine is better than watered-down wine.

 As a Result: ‘Burnt wine,’ or ‘brandewijn’ in Dutch, became a big hit.
 Call it brandy, since after a few drinks of the stuff, there’s no way you can pronounce brandewijn so a bartender can understand what you’re ordering.
+Check out these inventions that have changed the world in the last decade.

 Inventor: William Perkin